pkali/scorch_src/README.md

-originally most variables were in Polish, comments were sparse but we wanted to release this piece of code to public and due to being always short of time/energy (to finish the game) we decided it must go in 'English' to let other people work on it
+originally most variables were in Polish, comments were sparse but we wanted to release this piece of code to public and due to being always short of time/energy (to finish the game) we decided it must go in 'English' to let other people work on it. it never happened, but we got some encouraging comments and we are still trying to do something from time to time.

+with the advent of fujinet (https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net. we'll see.

 ## Changes:

+###### Build 127
+2022-02-19
+- fixed a bug making it harder to select AI level, unfortunately now player names can not include hyphen
+- fixed numerous mistakes in handling bytes and words - possibly some of the crashes eliminated
+- adw addr #1 --> inw addr.
+200 bytes shorter code (and maybe very slightly faster)

 ###### Build 127
 2022-02-14